-The Ocean Villas resort is located in Hoa Hai, less than ten miles outside of the city of Da Nang right on the seafront.
+The Ocean Villas Da Nang resort is located in Hoa Hai.
+Less than ten miles outside of the city of Da Nang right on the seafront.
 Compared to many other resorts in the area, this one is huge.
-It is home to a combination of villas and apartments and has all the usual amenities you would expect from a luxury resort.
+It is home to a combination of villas and apartments.
+And has all the usual amenities you would expect from a luxury resort.

 I recently stayed at a privately owned 1 bed apartment with my daughter.
 We booked through Airbnb although you can also book directly with the resort.

 Our apartment at the Ocean Villas Da Nang

 Our apartment was more of a studio than a flat.
 The open plan design and bright décor meant it felt spacious rather than cramped.
 And it was plenty big enough for my daughter and I.